For decades nutritionists have said that eating more fiber helps you lose weight. And ample research backs that up.

 It pretty much comes down to this: the good bacteria in your gut have a favorite food…it’s fiber.

-You see, our digestive enzymes don’t break down the fiber we eat from vegetables and other sources.
+Our digestive enzymes don’t break down the fiber we eat from vegetables and other sources.
 So the fiber remains intact as it moves through our digestive tract.
-And as it travels, the healthy microbes in our gut feed off the fiber’s vitamins, nutrients, and short-chain fatty acids (SCFAs).
+And as it travels, the healthy microbes in our gut feed off the fiber’s vitamins, nutrients, and short-chain fatty acids.

 When we don’t get enough fiber, these microbes starve and then can react in different ways.